borismus/webvr-boilerplate/README.md

 **WebVR manager** `webvr-manager.js` (lives in this repository)

 - Feature detects for WebVR (or the polyfill).
-- If WebVR is available, places a generic button in the top right corner, which, when clicked, takes you to VR mode.
+- If WebVR is available, places an active WebVR button on the bottom.
 - Other means of getting into VR mode: double click anywhere, double tap anywhere.
-- Sets good defaults for VR mode: full screen, orientation lock, wake lock.
+- For desktop, if an HMD is connected, goes into split-screen rendering mode.
+Otherwise, goes into immersive fullscreen mode (with pointer lock).
+- For mobile, goes into Cardboard side-by-side rendering mode.

+TODO: Provide a configuration UI for switching modes if we guessed wrong.

 # Instructions